In-patient luxury rehab center in Thailand

 • Unsuccessful attempts to stop using hydrocodone

-A study from Psychology and Health confirms people quickly develop tolerance to opioids.
+A 2019 study by Bolshakova et al., published in Psychology & Health confirms people quickly develop tolerance to opioids.
 Other possible hydrocodone addiction symptoms are listed below.

 1. Physical symptoms